-I work in the Millview Psychiatric Hospital sometimes.
+I sometimes work in the Millview Psychiatric Hospital.
 There are some familiar faces that keep coming back to the hospital over and over again.
-They get better, they get discharged, then they go ‘mentally ill’ again and they come back.
+They get better, they are discharged, then they become ‘mentally ill’ again and they come back.

 The same phenomenon happens in prison all the time.
 Crime, Prison, Freedom, Crime, Prison…